-- 1. Appointment of designated agent-A designated agent is an employee of a Federal, State, or Tribal agency that is authorized or directed by the Service to conduct gray wolf management.
+1. Appointment of designated agent-A designated agent is an employee of a Federal, State, or Tribal agency that is authorized or directed by the Service to conduct gray wolf management.
 A prospective designated agent submits a letter to the Service requesting designated agent status.
-The letter includes a proposal for the work to be completed and resume of qualifications for the work they wish to perform.
-The Service will then respond to the requester with a letter authorizing them to complete the work. - 2.
-Request for written take authorization-After receiving confirmation of wolf activity on private land, on a public land grazing allotment, or on a Tribal reservation, we or the designated agent may issue written take authorization valid for not longer than 1 year, with appropriate conditions, to any landowner or public land permittee to intentionally harass wolves.
-The harassment must occur in the area and under the conditions as specifically identified in the written take authorization. - 3.
-Request for "shoot-on-sight" written take authorization-The Service or designated agent may issue a "shoot-on-sight" written take authorization of limited duration (45 days or fewer) to a landowner or their employees, or to a public land grazing permittee, to take up to a specified (by the Service or our designated agent) number of wolves.
+The letter includes a proposal for the work to be completed, a list of individuals that may perform the work, and a resume (or similar) demonstrating qualifications of each individual to competently perform the work.
+The Service will then respond to the requester with a letter authorizing them to complete the work.

+2. Request for written take authorization-After receiving confirmation of wolf activity on private land or on a public land grazing allotment, we or the designated agent may issue written take authorization valid for not longer than 1 year, with appropriate conditions, to any landowner or public land permittee to intentionally harass wolves.
+The harassment must occur in the area and under the conditions as specifically identified in the written take authorization.

+3. Request for "depredation" written take authorization-The Service or designated agent may issue a "depredation" written take authorization of limited duration (45 days or fewer) to a landowner or their employees, or to a public land grazing permittee, to take up to a specified (by the Service or our designated agent) number of wolves.

-- 4. Reporting requirements-Except as otherwise specified in this proposed rule or in an authorization, any take of a gray wolf must be reported to the Service or our designated agent as follows (additional reasonable time will be allowed if access to the site is limited): - a.
-Lethal take must be reported within 24 hours. - b.
+4. Reporting requirements-Except as otherwise specified in this rule or in an authorization, any take of a gray wolf must be reported to the Service, or our designated agent as follows (additional reasonable time will be allowed if access to the site is limited):

+- a.
+Lethal take must be reported within 24 hours.
+We will allow additional reasonable time if access to the site is limited. - b.
 Opportunistic or intentional harassment must be reported within 7 days. - c.
-Gray wolves taken into captivity for care or to be euthanized must be reported to the Service within 24 hours, or as soon as reasonably appropriate. - 5.
-Annual report-To evaluate progress toward achieving State downlisting and delisting criteria, the Service will summarize monitoring information in an annual report by Colorado Parks and Wildlife.
-The report, due by June 30 of each year, will describe wolf conservation and management activities that occurred in Colorado each calendar or biological year.
-The annual report may include, but not be limited to: - post-release wolf movements and behavior; - wolf minimum counts or abundance estimates; - reproductive success and recruitment; - territory use and distribution; - cause-specific wolf mortalities; and a summary of wolf conflicts and associated management activities to minimize wolf conflict risk.
+Gray wolves taken into captivity for care or to be euthanized must be reported to the Service within 24 hours, or as soon as reasonably appropriate.

+5. Annual report-To evaluate progress toward achieving State downlisting and delisting criteria, CPW will summarize monitoring information in an annual report.
+The report, due by June 30 of each year, will describe wolf conservation and management activities that occurred in Colorado for as long as the gray wolf is federally listed during any portion of a calendar or biological year.
+The annual report will include, but not be limited to:

+- post-release wolf movements and behavior;

+- wolf minimum counts or abundance estimates;

+- reproductive success and recruitment;

+- territory use and distribution;

+- cause-specific wolf mortalities; and

+- a summary of wolf conflicts and associated management activities to minimize wolf conflict risk.